Line Z (Tren Interoceánico): Redevelopment

 Transport routes in the Isthmus of Tehuantepec.
 This map shows roads and ports, as well as the railroad; the map legend is in Spanish.

-Map of Ferroistmo line (in green) from Salina Cruz to junction with Ferrosur lines (in blue) to Veracruz and Coatzacoalcos.

-On 7 June 2020, President of Mexico Andrés Manuel López Obrador announced the beginning of the rehabilitation of the line.
+On 7 June 2020, Mexican president Andrés Manuel López Obrador announced the beginning of the rehabilitation of the line.
 It will cost 3 billion pesos to begin the project, but in total, the project will cost 20 billion pesos.

 The project for the rehabilitation of the line will result in the speed of freight trains increasing from 20 kph to 70 kph, more than three times the current speed.
 Furthermore, this project will also lead to the introduction of a passenger train, which will be able to reach speeds of up to 80 kph.

 It will also enable links to existing freight lines, including the Coatzacoalcos–Palenque and Chiapas–Veracruz lines, as well as another railway line, the Ixtepec–Ciudad Hidalgo Line, that extends from the Interoceanic Corridor of the Isthmus of Tehuantepec (CIIT, by its initials in Spanish) to the city of Tapachula, in Chiapas.

 The work includes the application of aluminum-thermal welding on rails, application of paint on bridges and structures, dismantling, weeding, and cleaning of ditches.
 This will be done through the work of crews of personnel for the railroad, and through the hiring of private companies.

 The Medias Aguas–Salina Cruz section of the passenger railway performed its first tests in September 2023, including an official trip by the President and his staff, and the director of the CIIT, vice admiral Raymundo Morales Ángeles, stated that it will begin passenger operation in December, though cargo operations did officially begin in September.
 This opening includes 227 rehabilitated kilometers of roads (out of 308 total kilometers between Coatzacoalcos and Salina Cruz), 82 bridges and 290 drainage works.
 The modernization of this section, known as Line Z (Línea Z), includes complementary works such as nine passenger stations, seven slopes, two supply stations, seven workshops, four yards, a single control and dispatch center, and two depots.

 On 22 December 2023, the passenger train service on Line Z from Coatzacoalcos to Salina Cruz was inaugurated.
 Raymundo Morales Ángeles reported that the historic stations in Salina Cruz, Ixtepec, Mogoñé, and Medias Aguas, as well as the new stations in Chivela and Donají, were opened.
 However, in June 2024, the second stage of Line Z will open.
-Matías Romero railway station will reopen then, while 9 new stations will also open: Coatzacoalcos, Jáltipan, Jesús Carranza, Ubero, Sarabia, Lagunas, Nizanda, Comitancillo and Tehuantepec.
+Matías Romero railway station will reopen then, while the new stations will also open: Coatzacoalcos, Jáltipan, Jesús Carranza, Ubero, Sarabia, Lagunas, Nizanda, Comitancillo and Tehuantepec.

+Accident

+On December 28, 2025, a train derailed at Asunción Ixtaltepec in Oaxaca.
+13 people dead and around 100 more injured.
+The Attorney General's Office reported that the cause of the derailment was excessive speed when passing through the curve.